RavenOfSeven/RallyHelper/README.md

 # RallyHelper

 **RallyHelper** shows timers and last‑seen information for Onyxia, Nefarian, Zul'Gurub (ZG) and the Darkmoon Faire (DMF).
 The UI is movable, resizable and includes a scale slider so icons and text can be enlarged or reduced.
 The background fades on hover while text and icons remain visible.

+RallyHelper is designed for **Turtle WoW (Vanilla 1.12.1)** and focuses on **robust, verifiable world buff tracking** without relying on manipulated server time.

 ---